yinaa/microsoft-graph-docs/api-reference/api/privilegedrole_list_assignments.md

 # List assignments

-Retrieve a list of privilegedRoleAssignment objects that are associated with the role.
+Retrieve a list of [privilegedRoleAssignment](../resources/privilegedroleassignment.md) objects that are associated with the role.
+Each [privilegedRoleAssignment](../resources/privilegedroleassignment.md) represents a role assignment to a user.
 ### Prerequisites
 The following **scopes** are required to execute this API: _Directory.AccessAsUser.All_